feliciathestar/UCLA-Xplore/README.md

 # UCLA-Xplore
-A chatbot that answers questions regarding on-campus events, extracurricular activities, and ticking information.
+A chatbot that answers questions regarding on-campus events, extracurricular activities, and ticketing information.